Fried Pickles Recipe

-This recipe for Fried Pickles makes a perfectly pleasing palatable plate of goodness.
+This Fried Pickles Recipe makes a perfectly pleasing palatable plate of goodness.
+Sliced and coated with seasoned flour and deep-fried.
 Serve them as an appetizer or a fun side dish at your next party, and watch them disappear!

 Tips for Fried Pickles Recipe: